rcarrata/ns-apps/README.md

-# Demo 6 - Implementing Network Security Zones in OpenShift
+# Demo 7 - Securing communication between OpenShift Clusters with Submariner in Advanced Cluster Management for Kubernetes

 Repository for store the k8s resources in a GitOps way

-* Check the [GitOps Repo](https://github.com/RedHat-EMEA-SSA-Team/ns-gitops/tree/seczones) to deploy this app with GitOps.
+* Check the [GitOps Repo](https://github.com/RedHat-EMEA-SSA-Team/ns-gitops/tree/submariner) to deploy this app with GitOps.